-What is meant by over the hill age?
+What does it mean to be over the hill age?

 How old is Over the hill age?